 Blood Orange Bars highlight the special flavors of the beautiful fruit.
-Rich buttery shortcrust topped with tangy blood orange custard.
-A perfect cookie bar.
+Rich buttery short crust topped with tangy blood orange custard makes the perfect cookie bar.

 A good lemon bar is one of life’s little perfections; the buttery short crust, the soft, tangy filling and that little sprinkle of sugary goodness on top.
 While you can’t improve on perfection, it’s fun to switch things up from time to time.